viktoriaz32/Excel-VBA-FMCG-Price-Promotion-Analysis/README.md

 ### Key Business Questions:

-**1. Price sensitivity:** How do changes in price affect sales volume, revenue, and margin across different products and store segments?
+**1. Price sensitivity:** How do changes in price affect sales volume, revenue, and margin across different products and store segments?<br>

-**2. Promotion effectiveness:** To what extent do promotions generate incremental demand versus merely shifting existing sales?
+**2. Promotion effectiveness:** To what extent do promotions generate incremental demand versus merely shifting existing sales?<br>

-**3. Profitability of promotions:** Which promotional campaigns drive positive margin contribution, and which result in margin erosion?
+**3. Profitability of promotions:** Which promotional campaigns drive positive margin contribution, and which result in margin erosion?<br>

-**4. Promotion ROI:** What is the return on investment (ROI) of promotional activities when comparing incremental sales to promotional costs?
+**4. Promotion ROI:** What is the return on investment (ROI) of promotional activities when comparing incremental sales to promotional costs?<br>

-**5. Competitive price positioning:** How do our price levels compare to competitor offerings, and how does this positioning influence customer purchasing behavior?
+**5. Competitive price positioning:** How do our price levels compare to competitor offerings, and how does this positioning influence customer purchasing behavior?<br>
 **6. Media and marketing influence:** What role does media or marketing support play in amplifying or moderating the effects of pricing and promotional activities?

 ## Analytical approach design